netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 ### Step One &ndash; download a SCION VM

 In order to download a VM, you must login to [SCIONLab Coordination Service](https://coord.scionproto.net).
-In case you don't have an account, follow registration process.
+In case you don't yet have an account, follow the registration process.

-After successfully logging in, download a VM configuration by clicking on *Create and Download SCIONLab VM Configuration* as presented in the image below:
+After logging in, download a VM configuration by clicking on *Create and Download SCIONLab VM Configuration* as presented in the image below:

 ![SCIONLab download page](/images/scionlab_download_vm_openvpn_setup.png)